paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/hidden-treasure-of-pyrenee.md

 Then, enter the medieval city at the Narbonne door, consisting of two huge spur towers .
 Along the way, stroll inside the narrow cobbled streets and let the atmosphere of the city transport you back to Middle Age.
 Lunch at "La Maison du Cassoulet".
 Wander the 12th century Counts' castle,  hosting today the lapidary Museum, and the impressive Cathedral of Saint-Nazaire, built between the 11th and 14th century and admire it's Gothic statues and splendid stained glass.

 We will then have a delicious dinner with local food for our final evening together.
 Time to say goodbye to our driver as we will go by ourself to the train station the next morning.
-Dinner and night in Carcassonne
+Dinner and night in Toulouse.

-### Day 9: Carcassonne ( Toulouse) TGV- Paris CDG
+### Day 9: Toulouse Blagnac - Paris CDG
-Early morning, we will say 'Au Revoir' to Midi-Pyrenee, take the TGV to Paris CDG airport.
-End of the trip.
+Early morning, we will say 'Au Revoir' to Midi-Pyrenee and take flight to Paris then BKK End of the trip.